-Progression is subject to the University's Undergraduate Progress Regulations (http://www.ncl.ac.uk/calendar/university.regs/ugcont.pdf) and Undergraduate Examination Conventions (http://www.ncl.ac.uk/calendar/university.regs/ugexamconv.pdf).
+Progression is subject to the University's Undergraduate Progress Regulations and Integrated Masters Examination Conventions.

 In summary, students must pass, or be deemed to have passed, 120 credits at each Stage.
-Limited compensation up to 40 credits and down to a mark of 35 is possible at each Stage and there are resit opportunities, with certain restrictions.
+Limited compensation up to 40 credits and down to a mark of 35 is possible at Stages 1 to 3 and there are resit opportunities, with certain restrictions.